cianleypoldt/zenoa-engine/README.md

 # Zenoa Engine (C++)

-A deterministic, real-time 2D rigid-body physics engine built from scratch in modern C++.
+A deterministic, real-time 2D rigid-body physics engine built from scratch in modern C++ as a learning project at the age of 17.
-Supports convex polygon and circle-shape collisions, accurate impulse resolution, and friction (static and dynamic).

 ---